Sydney is a coastal city that isn't short of sparkly beaches, ocean rockpools or a national park dotted with underrated swimming spots.

 If following lane dividers at your local swimming pool is getting more than a little bit tedious, then it’s probably time you headed north on a waterfall chasing road trip.
 FYI this one really takes the biscuit.
 If you’re feeling lazier than a hungover sloth, or you don’t trust your car’s ability to do the kilometres, then a dip under Collins Beach waterfall near Manly may be just the ticket to paradise.
 Let’s be real—it’s an easy win which we’re all about.

-Head up a little further to Ku-ring-gai National Park where the elusive Gledhill Falls hides.
-Brace yourself, this one is one of Sydney’s best waterfalls and it’ll blow your budgie smugglers right off.
+Head up a little further to Ku-ring-gai National Park where the elusive Gledhill Falls sits because she's most definitely one of the most magical hidden waterfalls around Sydney.
 This beauty is home to a swimmable 10-metre pool beneath one charming as hell waterfall and you’ll also find a small sandy strip too on one side.

 Meanwhile, these are all the best hidden beaches in Sydney.